hicksy/martinhicks.dev/src/articles/how-a-misconfigured-header-caused-an-unforgettable-problem.md

 </script>
 ```

 There we go.
 Still hoping this article can catch any of the early readers of my site.
-But also hopeful that if you're reading this way in the future, and you've made a imilar mistake, you might have more options at your disposal - lucky you.
+But also hopeful that if you're reading this way in the future, and you've made a similar mistake, you might have more options at your disposal - lucky you.

 Thanks again Jake and Alex - really appreciated.